codingFerryman/Social-Sentiment-Analysis/readme.md

 - >description: description of the experiment.
 This is later used as the experiment name inside the report.json,
 - >model_name_or_path: The model name according to the huggingface transformers or a path to another model,
 - >data_load_ratio: a number in the interval (0,1] indicating how many data will be used from the dataset,
 - >model_type: type of model to use.
-It can be "transformers" for using the transformers model or "bagOfWords2LayerModel" for using a model based on a bag of words.
+It can be "transformers" for using the transformers model or other (left for future development) for using a model based on a bag of words.
 - >tokenizer_type: It can be "transformers" for using a transformers pretrained tokenizer,
 - >fast_tokenizer: Whether to use a fast tokenizer implementation,